There was a problem loading the Provider Dashboard.

 Who can provide community group programs?

 Community group programs and community access planning can only be provided by a provider authorised and approved by us.
-See our Schedule 2 Authorised Disability Service.
+These services must be approved by us in writing prior to provision.

 Registration requirements

-A community access planner must have satisfied the following criteria in order to be registered by us to provide services:
+A community access planner must also meet the following criteria in order to be registered by us to provide services:

 • Completed a minimum Certificate IV in either Disability or Recreation Studies.